-Case Center does not replace filing requirements currently in place, such as the Ministry’s Justice Services Online (JSO).
-It is only once your documents have been accepted for filing that you may upload them into Case Center.
+Case Center does not replace filing requirements currently in place, such as through the Ministry’s Justice Services Online (JSO).
+It is only once documents have been accepted for filing that they may be uploaded into Case Center.

-After court documents have been accepted for filing, parties must upload the accepted signed/stamped documents to Case Center themselves, except as explained below.
+After receiving confirmation that the documents have been accepted for filing, parties must promptly upload the accepted signed/stamped documents to Case Center, except as explained below.

-- For Civil Cases, self-represented persons should attempt to upload documents to Case Center if possible.
+- For Civil Cases outside of the Toronto Region, self-represented persons should attempt to upload documents to Case Center, if possible.
 Court Services will review event bundles and, where appropriate, take steps to ensure that the self-represented person’s filed materials are available in Case Center for the judicial officer presiding at the event.

 Effective October 14, 2025, in the Toronto Region: